jamesplease/redux-resource/docs/guides/labels.md

 # Labels

 Labels are a way to keep your requests organized.
-In resourceful-redux, all resources of the same type are kept in a single Array.
+In Resourceful Redux, all resources of the same type are kept in a single Array.
 This solves the problem of having multiple copies of a resource in two different places: each resource can be found in exactly one place in the state tree.